HebdaMarta/Data-science-course-projects/projekt_1_SQL/README.md

 Database link: https://www.kaggle.com/hugomathien/soccer

 ## Structure
-Designed the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data using SQL queries.
+The table is designed to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data using SQL queries.

 Activities done : Data Modeling, Data Engineering, Data Analysis Technology Used: PostgreSQL